uilianries/imgui/About-the-IMGUI-paradigm.md

 - IMGUI does not means it needs a GPU to render.
 - IMGUI does not means that layout features are limited.
 - IMGUI does not means that there is a single pass flow.
+- IMGUI does not means that the library is more or less portable.

 TODO: Each of those points should be explained with a paragraph.
 We could also describe how common UI libraries (of all types) stand on a given axis.
 We could also described less explored paths and envision what new UI libraries could do.